 Attach from the leg into the skirt to hide the screws.

 Do the same thing on the other side.

 The final step is to make the side runners the same width as the headboard posts by adding a 2×2 inside, on top of the support runners.

-Install your two other 71″ 2×2’s on the inside of each side runner, flush with the top of it by screwing it into the the supports underneath.
+Install your two 73″ 2×2’s on the inside of each side runner, flush with the top of it by screwing it into the the supports underneath.